markmoxon/elite-source-code-library/versions/apple/README.md

 This repository contains the source code for four different variants of Apple II Elite:

+* The game disk from Ian Bell's personal website, which contains a cracked version of the original Firebird game by 4am crack (so this is the most authentic version, just without the disk protection)

-* The game disk from Ian Bell's personal website, which contains a cracked version of the original Firebird game
+* The game disk from Ian Bell's personal website, which contains a cracked version of the original Firebird game by The Student

 * The variant produced by running the build process on the source disk from Ian Bell's personal website